kevoree/kevoree-js/tools/grunt-kevoree/README.md

     // all those options are optional because they are the default behavior
     kevoree: {
         options: {
             runtime: 'latest',            // default
             node: 'node0',                // default
             kevscript: 'kevs/main.kevs',  // default
-            modulesPath: '.deploy_units' // default
+            modulesPath: '.deploy_units', // default
-            mergeLocalLibraries: []      // default
+            mergeLocalLibraries: [],      // default
             logLevel: 'debug'             // default
         }
     }
 });
 ```

-> You can just add a `grunt.loadNpmTasks('grunt-kevoree')` in your **Gruntfile.js**, and then do a `grunt kevoree` in a terminal
+> Because each options has a default value, you can just add a `grunt.loadNpmTasks('grunt-kevoree')` without any `kevoree` task configuration in your **Gruntfile.js**, and then do a `grunt kevoree` in a terminal

 ### Options